 Since being elected to Parliament, Richard has led successful campaigns to change Government policy.
 Within weeks of being elected he successfully convinced the Chancellor of the Exchequer to reverse the 'Motorhomes Tax' - an EU regulation that had caused a huge rise in tax on motorhomes.
 This was severely impacting Elddis, a caravan and motorhome manufacturer that employs almost 500 people in his constituency.

 Subsequently Richard has helped introduce a new draught beer duty for pubs and changed the law through the Health and Care Act to ban Virginity Testing and so-called hymen repair procedures.
-Richard is currently campaigning in Parliament to extent the Automatic Enrolment of Pensions to 18 year-olds in order to boost the financial retirement prospects of millions across the UK.
+Richard also successfully campaigned in Parliament to extent the Automatic Enrolment of Pensions to 18 year-olds in order to boost the financial retirement prospects of millions across the UK.